Skip to content

 The load balancer set up for your environment is {Environment}-public.

-Step 2: Add and install the load-balancing package
+Step 1: Add and configure the load-balancing package

 repo-iac/environments/dev/